 - 1/4 teaspoon ground pepper

 - Place potatoes in a large pot, cover with cold salted water then bring to a boil.
 Simmer until slightly resistant when pierced with a sharp knife or fork, about 10 minutes, depending on size.
 Drain well and allow to cool.

-- Once cool enough, slice potatoes in half lengthwise and slice into wedges.
+- Once cool enough to handle, slice potatoes in half lengthwise and into wedges.

-- Mix together olive oil, salt, pepper, fresh thyme and cinnamon.
+- In a small bowl, mix together olive oil, thyme, salt, and pepper.
 Brush this mixture on sweet potatoes.

 - Heat grill to medium-high, lightly oil grill rack and grill potatoes until grill marks appear and potatoes are cooked through, flipping once.
-It shouldn’t take more than 6-7 minutes.
+This should take about 7-8 minutes.

 - Serving Size: 1 potato

 - Fiber: 6g

 Keywords: grilled sweet potatoes